ascopes/aiopyproxy/README.md

 # aiopyproxy

-A simple HTTP proxy in pure Python.
+A simple HTTP proxy in Python.